cawc/cawBot/README.md

 # cawBot
+discord bot made with discord.js

-discord bot, always a wip
+will probably always be wip

+feel free to copy/improve/whatever